TheRoddyWMS/Roddy/docs/index.rst

 Do you want to use it to run existing workflows?
 Then head over to the :doc:`usersGuide`

 Do you want to develop it?
-See the :doc:`developersGuide`
+See the :doc:`roddyDevelopment/developersGuide`

 Do you want to develop workflows with it?
 Open up the :doc:`pluginDevelopment/pluginDevelopersGuide`